 Presence is the starting place for helpful and healing alliances with our clients.
 Freud (1912/1958) described this stance a century ago, well before the advent of mindfulness approaches in psychotherapy: "It rejects the use of any special expedient (even that of taking notes).
 It consists simply in not directing one�s notice to anything in particular and in maintaining the same �evenly suspended attention� in the face of all that one hears."

-Biomechanics of Sport and Exercise 3rd Edition eBook With Web Resource
+Physiology of Sport and Exercise 6th Edition With Web Study Guide